Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper presented SA-PSKY, a self-adaptive framework designed to resolve the critical tension between computational resource consumption and communication bandwidth in distributed probabilistic skyline query processing.
-Unlike traditional static filtering mechanisms that fail to adapt to the volatility of IoE data streams, SA-PSKY formulates the threshold selection problem as a continuous control task within a Markov Decision Process.
-By leveraging the Deep Deterministic Policy Gradient (DDPG) algorithm, the proposed framework empowers edge nodes to autonomously learn optimal pruning policies.
-This mechanism effectively orchestrates a fine-grained trade-off between local processing overhead and global transmission latency.
+This paper has presented SA-PSKY, a self-adaptive framework designed to resolve the critical tension between computational overhead and communication bandwidth in distributed probabilistic skyline query processing.
+By formulating threshold selection as a continuous control task and integrating the SAAW module alongside the PER buffer, SA-PSKY empowers edge nodes to autonomously navigate the Pareto frontier, achieving an optimal balance between filtering precision and bandwidth conservation.

-Experimental results demonstrate that SA-PSKY significantly outperforms existing centralized and fixed-threshold baselines, achieving an end-to-end latency reduction of approximately 70\% under default settings.
-Crucially, the framework exhibits robust scalability in high-dimensional and highly uncertain data environments, successfully mitigating the ``curse of dimensionality'' that typically paralyzes conventional skyline algorithms.
-These findings confirm that offloading expensive dominance checks to the edge, governed by an intelligent DRL agent, represents a viable and necessary architectural paradigm for real-time analytics in bandwidth-constrained edge ecosystems.

-Future work will focus on three strategic directions to extend the applicability of SA-PSKY.
-First, we aim to transition from the current single-broker model to a decentralized multi-broker mesh architecture to enhance fault tolerance and scalability in ultra-dense networks.
-Second, we plan to integrate Federated Learning to enable collaborative policy training across edge nodes while preserving data privacy.
-This is a critical requirement for sensitive industrial and medical IoT applications.
-Finally, we will investigate the support for continuous uncertainty models, such as Probability Density Functions, to accommodate more complex physical sensing modalities beyond discrete instance representations.
+While conventional baseline methods often succumb to policy collapse or resource-inefficient local optima under volatile data streams, our analysis confirms that SA-PSKY achieves robust zero-shot generalization and stability.
+Ultimately, this framework demonstrates that offloading skyline dominance checks to the edge, governed by an intelligent and state-aware agent, represents a highly resilient architectural paradigm.
+This research establishes a solid and scalable foundation for deploying autonomous edge intelligence in complex, large-scale vehicular networks and bandwidth-constrained IoE ecosystems.